leouieda/tesseroids/doc/index.rst

 and :ref:`use <usage>` Tesseroids.
 It also contains some :ref:`theoretical background <theory>` to get you up-to-date with the terms and equations that we use.
-The :ref:`cookbook` has a few example recipes and the expected output (I recommend starting here if you just want a quick peek).
+The :ref:`cookbook <cookbook>` has a few example recipes and the expected output (I recommend starting here if you just want a quick peek).

 .. toctree::